Dash cams and car insurance

 What is a dash cam?

-A dash cam is a small camera mounted on the dashboard or windscreen of your car, facing the road.
-You can also have a rear dash cam too.
+A dash cam is a small camera mounted on the dashboard or usually behind the rear view mirror of your car, facing the road.
+You can have a rear dash cam too.
 It turns on when you start the engine and records your entire journey.

-Some dash cams even include a parking mode, which starts recording whenever an impact is detected.
-If someone knocks a wing mirror or hits your car when they're parking and doesn't leave a note, you'll have a better chance of finding out who's responsible for the damage.
+Some dash cams even have a parking mode, which starts recording whenever an impact is detected.
+For instance, if someone knocks a wing mirror or hits your car when they're parking.
+You'll have a better chance of finding out who's responsible for the damage.

-There are 3 main types of dash cam:
+There are three main types of dash cam:

-• Front view dash cams capture everything in front of you, including traffic you're following.
-They're the cheapest, but lack the ability to see what's happened behind you.
+• Front view dash cams capture the traffic in front of you.

-• Front and back view (or front and rear) dash cams record the view in front and behind your car.
-Many accidents on the road happen at low speeds and involve rear-end collisions.
-Investing in dash cams that offer both views could be worth the extra spend in case you're involved in an accident.
+• Front and back view (or front and rear) dash cams record the view ahead and behind.
+Investing in dash cams for both views could be worth the extra spend in case you're involved in a rear-end collision.

-• Cabin view cameras provide a bird's eye view of what's happened inside your car.
-Mostly used in taxis and car services, they might be useful if you share a car or maybe wish to check your own driving habits.
+• Cabin view cameras provide a bird's eye view of the interior of your car.
+Mostly used in taxis and car services, they can also be useful if you share a car or wish to check your own driving habits.

 Why install a dash cam?

-And if you suspect you've been a victim of a crash for cash fraud, submitting dash cam evidence could help you be properly compensated and prevent it happening to others.
+Or if you suspect you've been a victim of a crash for cash fraud, dash cam evidence could prove it's a scam and prevent it happening to others.

-The police already use dash cam videos in their cars, and the footage they record is often taken as evidence when prosecuting bad or dangerous drivers.
+The police use dash cam videos in their cars, and the footage they record is often used as evidence when prosecuting bad or dangerous drivers.

 Are dash cams legal?

-Yes, they're legal on UK roads.
-You don't need a licence or any other requirements to use a dash cam.
+Yes, and you don't need a licence or any other requirements to use a dash cam.

 However, you mustn't install the dash cam where it blocks your view.
 If you have an accident and it's found that your dash cam distracted you or obscured your vision, you could be blamed for the accident.